stldsa/site/README.md

 When prompted, enter any email and password.
 You may now log in to http://localhost:8000/cms to view the Wagtail admin console.
 Feel free to poke around.

 ## More useful commands
-- Add package dependencies with `poetry add <package name>` (instead of using `pip`).
+- Add package dependencies with `poetry add <package name>` (we use [poetry](https://python-poetry.org/) instead of `pip`).
 Note: may take a while to resolve dependencies first time you run this command.
 - Run tests with `pytest`.
 - Open a Python shell with `python manage.py shell`
 - Delete your data (but not your [migrations](https://docs.djangoproject.com/en/3.2/topics/migrations/)) with `python manage.py flush` and restore seed data with `python manage.py seed-db`.